connor-gatlin/stock-performance-predictions-based-on-news-analytics/README.md

 The web visualization code is under ./web.

 ## Modeling
 The modeling code is under ./src.
+Since tree based models have different data preprecessing requirements than neural network based model, we keep CatBoost Classifier and LightGBM in project.ipynb and LSTM in LSTM_final.ipynb.

 ## Report
+The report documents all the details of our analysis.

 ## Slides
 Presentation.pptx contains the slides used in the presentation.